1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 ### Our Rights
 We reserve the right to:
 - Suspend or terminate your access for violating these Terms
+- Suspend access if we determine you are under 17 years old
 - Discontinue the App at any time with or without notice
 - Modify or remove features